 The Nine Patch is my favorite block.
 So, every year I try to do discover something new with the Nine Patch block.
 This year I decided to create my own unique Nine Patch block design.
 For my unique block, I sketched drawings and a trio of beautiful fabrics.

 Once the initial drawing was complete, I calculated the patch block sizes and did the arithmetic to produce my new block in the dimensions I wanted.
 I checked (and I thought) double-checked the measurements; I cut the various fabrics to create the block.
 I started stitching the fabric to pieces together, and was three quarters done when I discovered my mistake.
 The cut fabric sewn together did not create an even block.
 How could that be?
 I was so careful.
 Now what was I going to do?
 I loved my pattern, it was great.
 Well, after much pouting (yes, I do pout from time to time), I asked my mother for advice.
 Her suggestion was “Well, make the best of it.”
 What kind of advice was that?
 I have worked so hard on my unique block.
 I wanted to use that block.
 After I pouted more, I went to bed.

 The next morning, I awoke with a great idea.
 I would make the best of it.
 What an original thought.
-So, I made a slight change to the block design, added an additional piece and the end result was great.
+So, I made a slight change to the block design and added a piece and the result was great.
 What a happy accident.